 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-Overdose symptoms may include weakness, loss of coordination, trouble breathing, fainting, or seizure (convulsions).

-What should I avoid while taking carbidopa, entacapone, and levodopa?
+What should I avoid while taking Stalevo?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 worsening symptoms such as tremors, twitching or uncontrollable movements of your eyes, lips, tongue, face, arms, or legs;

-unexplained muscle pain, tenderness, or weakness.
+unexplained muscle pain, tenderness, or weakness;

 You may notice that your sweat, urine, or saliva appears dark in color, such as red, brown, or black.
 This is not a harmful side effect, but it may cause staining of your clothes or bed sheets.